Available on: >= 0.13.0

 behavior property

-It's also possible to CANCEL or FAIL an execution if the concurrency limit is reached.
-You can customize that behavior by setting the behavior property, which is an Enum-type property with three possible values:
+You can customize the execution behavior to CANCEL or FAIL an execution if the concurrency limit is reached.
+To do that, set the behavior Enum-type property to one of the following values:

 • QUEUE